exgalcos/exgalcos.github.io/publications.md

 Park, H. and Park, J.   A robust false discovery rate controlling procedure using empirical likelihood with a fast algorithm. _Submitted_.

 *Kim, Y.,  Baek, S., Lee, D. and Park, J.  A Group Sequential Procedure to Control FDR for Group Margin and Its Application to GWAS with Linkage Disequilibrium Scores. _Submitted_.

+Kim, J. and Park, J. Combining dependent $p$-values using heavy tailed distributions and their asymptotic results with applications to genomic data. _Submitted_.

 ### _In Preparation_